 - Performance Analytics: Detailed breakdowns of ad spend and conversion metrics

-This comprehensive approach reduces advertising costs while improving campaign performance, making SellerApp particularly valuable for sellers who want hands-off PPC management.
+This approach reduces advertising costs while improving campaign performance, making SellerApp particularly valuable for sellers who want automated PPC management.

 Helium 10 takes a different similar approach with Helium 10 Ads.
 Helium 10 Ads can cut your ACoS dramatically.
 Not through magic – through smart automation.
 The AI adjusts bids based on performance.
 It harvests converting search terms automatically.
 It adds negative keywords without lifting a finger.

-The dayparting feature alone can save hundreds.
+The dayparting feature alone is really worth it.
 For example, Helium 10 Ads can push bids during those hours and pulls back overnight.
 Set it once, forget it forever.
 Here are also some other use cases for Helium 10 Ads:

 - Auto-pausing: Keywords with ACoS over 45% get killed automatically